SSWConsulting/SSW.Rules.Content/rules/do-you-use-co-creation-patterns/rule.md

 7. Emotions are removed - instead of having an 'author' and 'critic', the code is created together.

 <!--
-Notes:
+TODO: Add a PR screenshot of pair programming, show the PR Dan M with Jack R for the big PR for Rules GPT
-Add a PR screenshot of pair programming, show the PR Dan M with Jack R for the big PR for Rules GPT Add a PR screenshot of mob programming, we need to demonstrate what the PR would look like for this -->
+TODO: Add a PR screenshot of mob programming, we need to demonstrate what the PR would look like for this -->